md-jakir/kubernetes/README.md

 Here service-definition.yml file is defined with apiVersion: v1, kind: Service, metadata and spec section.
 And also have to mention nodePort, targetPort, port.
 Nodeport is a range of ports (30000-32767) on a node.
 Targetport is a port of pod which is mapped to a service port and service port is mapped to a nodeport of a node.

 kubectl get nodes -o yaml

+# Init Container:

+One or more initilization containers which must run to completion before any application container run.

+# Statefulset:

+Manages deployments and scalling of a set of pods, with durable storage and persistent identifier for each pod.